geo-stanciu/go-utils/Readme.md

 ## Author Recommendations

 - Save all dates as UTC in all supported databases and switch back to local as needed.
-- Use the provided utils.SQLScan to map the row directly into a struct (examples bellow) especially in Oracle, MySQL and SQlite.
+- Use the provided utils.SQLScan to map the row directly into a struct (examples bellow) especially in Oracle, MySQL and SQLite.
 Saves a ton of headaches in working with dates and times.
+- In SQLite use dbutl.BeginTransaction() for each DML (or of course a group of related DML's) as it will ensure only one operation is done at any given time (there are issues when trying to write in paralel).
+For portability it can be used in all supported databases but it will not call the mutex lock.

 ## Examples